GLENDALE, Ariz. -- Ten days ago, the question was: What's wrong with the Toronto Maple Leafs?

 The Coyotes outshot Toronto 15-6 in the second period, but Toronto scored the only goal.

 On a delayed penalty to Phoenix's Michael Stone, Leafs captain Dion Phaneuf's shot from the point was knocked down by Gunnarsson in the slot.
-With the puck at his feet, Gunnarsson swept the puck in for his first goal in almost a calendar year; he last scored Jan.
+With the puck at his feet, Gunnarsson swept the puck in for his first goal in almost a year; he last scored Jan.
 24, 2013, against the New York Islanders.

 "It's nice to get that off my own back, to get a goal," Gunnarsson said.
 "You never want to have a zero in that column, right?
 So maybe that's just one, there we go, and maybe I'll get couple of more before the season ends."

-The Coyotes finally got on the board when Riberio tapped home Keith Yandle's pass for his 12th goal.
+The Coyotes finally got on the board when Ribeiro tapped home Keith Yandle's pass for his 12th goal.
 Phoenix kept up the pressure but couldn't score, with Bernier making a big pad save on Radim Vrbata at the end of a shorthanded 2-on-1 with 10 minutes left.